Bernard Le Grelle: Politics

-Consul de France
+Consul of France

-In 1976, Bernard Le Grelle became Consul de France in Tobago, appointed by Henri Chollet, the French ambassador in Port of Spain (Trinidad).
+In 1976, Bernard Le Grelle became Consul of France in Tobago, appointed by Henri Chollet, the French ambassador in Port of Spain (Trinidad).
 He was in charge of the French Navy vessels from Fort de France, call port of the navy forces for the Caribbean (COMAR ANTILLES).
 When huge oilfields where found off shore, Winston Murray and A.N.R Robinson, were supporting a secession from Trinidad, their London representative asked Le Grelle to join a Shadow cabinet and to be Minister of Foreign Affairs.
 Le Grelle was directed by the French Intelligence Agency DGSE to stay out of the secession because it was supported by Cuba.
 He resigned, the secession aborted and the Tobago News office was raided by the police to find arms and ammunition.

-Presidential Campaigns
+Presidential campaigns

 In 1980, Bernard Le Grelle was a member of the campaign staff for the reelection of President Valéry Giscard d’Estaing.
 When Steve Forbes entered the Republican primaries for President of the United States in 1996, Bernard Le Grelle joined his friend on the campaign trial in New Hampshire.
 Despite winning the Arizona and Delaware primaries and getting some significant shares of the vote in other primaries, Forbes did not secure the Republican nomination.

 Policy advisor

 Bernard Le Grelle served as a policy advisor promoting foreign investments and building countries' image for several Prime ministers, including Pierre Mauroy, Wilfried Martens, and Ruud Lubbers.
 He organized the official visit to the United States of Belgian Deputy Prime minister Willy De Clercq, Gérard Longuet, French Minister of Posts and Telecommunications in 1986, and Jacques Médecin, Secretary of State for Tourism and Mayor of Nice in 1984.
 In 1980, Le Grelle met with President Ferdinand Marcos of the Philippines to solve a commercial dispute between French companies and the government of the Philippines.

 In 2008, as chairman of the support committee for the attribution of the Nobel Prize in medicine to Jean-Claude Chermann, main co-discoverer of the AIDS virus, he campaigned for the official recognition of this oversight with the Nobel committee by bringing together more than 700 doctors, professors and scientists (including professor Robert Gallo).

 In 2010, Le Grelle was appointed as Lead Consultant by the WHO Assistant Director-General for Non-communicable Diseases (NCDs) to be in charge of the WHO proposal to use higher tobacco taxes as a mechanism to promote sustainable health financing in developing countries: the STC Solidarity Tobacco Contribution.
-For this mission, his team worked closely with the Bill and Melinda Gates Foundation and with President Sarkozy’s cabinet and wrote the first draft of a major discussion paper "A new international health‐financing concept" for the G20, used by Bill Gates for his report "Innovation with Impact: Financing 21st Century Development" to the G20 leaders at the Cannes Summit in November 2011.
+For this mission, his team worked closely with the Bill and Melinda Gates Foundation and with President Sarkozy’s cabinet and wrote the first draft of a major discussion paper "A new international health-financing concept" for the G20, used by Bill Gates for his report "Innovation with Impact: Financing 21st Century Development" to the G20 leaders at the Cannes Summit in November 2011.